We are value producers, harvesting the best grain trading opportunities for our customers.

 Amy has been involved with Agfinity from day one and loves working with the entire Agfinity team.
 She runs the accounts and logistics departments, aiming to ensure everyone’s grain gets where its supposed to go.

-Senior Trader, Red Deer North – Vegreville West
+Trade Manager, Red Deer North – Vegreville West, Saskatchewan

 Erin is from Warburg Alberta, where she was born and raised on her family farm.
 This farm consists of grain and hay land, with her parents raising purebred and commercial Simmental cattle.
 Her Great Grandfather started the family farm in the 1930’s when he moved to Canada.
 The family farm consists of Erin’s Grandpa, her dad, two uncles and their families, where they all work together to have a successful operation.